 - No altering fish to add weight or remove weight.
 Big fish will be gutted.
 Small fish must be together in one piece.
 No gills removed, punched with holes, insides missing or dried out.

 - To prevent the spread of aquatic invasive species and disease, Wisconsin law requires that you drain all water from your boat, motor and all equipment before transporting on a highway.
 Immediately after leaving any waterbody and before leaving any landing or associated parking area, you must remove all attached aquatic plants or animals.
-No barrels of fish may return to the Marshfield fairgrounds in water or ice.
-Any dumping of boat water, fish water, or fish remains on the grounds is prohibited and will be grounds for disqualification.
-Teams may lay fish on the grass individually to cull through and weigh before weigh-in but absolutely no dumping fish from the barrel onto the grass.
+No barrels of fish may return to the AMS Headquarters in water or ice.
+Any dumping of boat water, fish water, or fish remains on the streets or grass is prohibited and will be grounds for disqualification.
 Fish must be cleaned of debris prior to weigh-in.

 Sportsmanship Related Rules: